chethanone/Placement-Predictor/SECURITY_SETUP.md

 # Security Setup Guide

-## ⚠️ IMPORTANT: Credentials Configuration
+## Important: Credentials Configuration

-This project has been configured to use environment variables for all sensitive credentials. **You MUST set these up before running the application.**
+This project requires environment variables for sensitive credentials.
+You must configure these before running the application.

 ## Required Steps